johnbillion/wp-json-schemas/readme.md

 * WordPress core PHP objects such as `WP_Error`, `WP_Post`, and `WP_User`
 * WordPress REST API responses such as those from `/wp/v2/posts` and `/wp/v2/users`
-* The allowed values for several of the properties of the above
+* The allowed values for several of the properties of both

 The schemas in this library are used directly to generate [the TypeScript definitions provided by the `wp-types` package](https://www.npmjs.com/package/wp-types).